akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

    :alt: image of dashboard
    :align: center

-   Copy a question group button
+   Click the Copy button next to the question group name.

  .. figure:: img/2-surveys_copyquestiongroup.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Copy a question group
+   Select the position for the copy of the question group by clicking the button in the appropriate location.

  .. figure:: img/2-surveys_copyquestiongroup_result.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Copy a question group result
+   The question group will be copied to the selected position and the groups will re-number.

+The difference between moving and copying a question group is that for a *move*, the question group just changes position in the survey, whereas for a *copy*, the group remains in its current location and a copy (that includes the questions within the group) is placed in the new selected location.

 Creating and editing survey questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~